CWRU-EECS301-Sum17/syllabus/Lectures/Lecture13/Slides/PITCHME.md

 ### FPGA Timing Constraints

-* FPGA designs require signal timing constraints to set the propagation delay time limits between registers
+* All FPGA signals require timing constraints
+* Timing constraints set the allowed propagation time between registers
-* Register setup and hold times are validated against the timing constraints
+* Insuring register setup and hold times prevent metastability
-* Over-constraining signals cause longer compile times
+* Constraints are used when mapping RTL logic onto the FPGA fabric

 ---

 ### Quartus Timing Constraints

-* Quartus maps logic elements into the FPGA fabric based on the timing constraint propagation times
 * Quartus constraint files have an **.sdc** extension
 * Every lab project has had a constraints file included
-* Timing reports provided by TimeQuest Timing Analyzer
+* TimeQuest Timing Analyzer provides timing reports
 * Refer to this [User Guide](http://www.alterawiki.com/uploads/3/3f/TimeQuest_User_Guide.pdf) for detailed information about setting constraints in Quartus

 ---

 ### Clock Constraints

-*

-* In synchronous designs all signals reference a Clock signal
+* All registered signals reference a Clock
+* Signal constraints can be derived from the clock signal constraints
 * Providing the clock constraint is critical

-* The clock constraint covers most of the signals in the design
+---

+#### Clock Constraint Example

 * The DE1-SoC board's main clock input is 50 MHz

 ```